nitrog7/nl-aurelia-skeleton/README.md

 NL Aurelia Skeleton
 =======================

 A simple skeleton to start you off on your Aurelia project.
-Uses Falcor for data.

 Getting Started
 ---------------